 →SECTION 8—PAR COMMENTS

 This is a space to enter any other notes that need to be part of the official record of this document.
-Things that the provost’s office is looking for here include: PAR approval information, the reason for the document to be superseded (and the changes made), spousal hire information (i.e., primary spouse name and home department) or any other non-standard issues that need documentation.
+Things that the provost’s office is looking for here include: PAR approval information, the reason for the document to be superseded (and the changes made), dual career hire information (i.e., leading candidate's name and home department) or any other non-standard issues that need documentation.